Budweiser's Super Bowl Ad About Immigration Reverberates In More Ways Than One

 But lost in all the brouhaha is the true story of the 19th-century German immigrants behind the rise of American brewing.

-First, let's start with the problems with that ad.
-Just about "nothing in that ad is true," says historian Maureen Ogle, author of Ambitious Brew: The Story of American Beer, which chronicles the rise of American beer during this era.

-Ogle says that when Busch arrived in St. Louis, Mo., he was relatively well-off.
-"My historian's instinct says he traveled in relative luxury. ...
-He wasn't traveling in steerage," she says.
-He didn't set out originally with the goal of making beer.
-And he didn't just run into Eberhard Anheuser, he married his daughter and took over the small brewery that Anheuser had received as payment on a debt.
+First, let's start with a little historical nitpicking with that ad.
+Historian Maureen Ogle, author of Ambitious Brew: The Story of American Beer, says that when Busch arrived in St. Louis, Mo., he didn't just run into Eberhard Anheuser — he married his daughter and took over the small brewery that Anheuser, a prosperous soap-maker, had acquired.

 Also, neither Anheuser nor Busch was the source of the original Budweiser.
 Ogle says the Bud brand was started by one of Busch's friends, Carl Conrad.
 Busch eventually bought Budweiser from Conrad — but that happened in the 1880s, long after he'd already become a successful brewer.